nexient-llc/common-platform-documentation/standards/common-development/git/repository/naming-schemes/iac-repository-names.md

     - `provider` - We don't currently have any custom Terraform providers, but if we need them in the future, the [type](#type) field must be set to `provider`.

 - Helm
-    - `library_chart` - Equivalent to a `module_library` in Terraform, a library chart cannot stand alone and does not deploy any resources directly, instead it provides snippets for other charts to reuse.
+    - `chart_library` - Equivalent to a `module_library` in Terraform, a library chart cannot stand alone and does not deploy any resources directly, instead it provides snippets for other charts to reuse.
-    - `deployment_chart` - A deployment chart roughly maps to a `module_primitive` in Terraform, it represents a single deployment type (i.e. deployments for long-running services are distinct from those that run batch jobs and would be separate `deployment_chart`s)
+    - `chart_deployment` - A deployment chart roughly maps to a `module_primitive` in Terraform, it represents a single deployment type (i.e. deployments for long-running services are distinct from those that run batch jobs and would be separate `chart_deployment`s)
-    - `umbrella_chart` - A "chart of charts," roughly equivalent to our `module_collection` or `module_reference` modules for Terraform.
-These charts include at least one `deployment_chart` and are a single entrypoint that represents a complete solution for a single application, service, or job.
+    - `chart_umbrella` - A "chart of charts," roughly equivalent to our `module_collection` or `module_reference` modules for Terraform.
+These charts include at least one `chart_deployment` and are a single entrypoint that represents a complete solution for a single application, service, or job.

 ## Resource